ansys/openapi-common/doc/source/index.rst

 This project is part of the larger PyAnsys effort to facilitate the use of Ansys technologies directly from within Python.

-Some Ansys products expose HTTP APIs rather than the more common gRPC, this package is designed to provide a common client to consume these APIs, minimizing overhead and reducing code duplication.
+Some Ansys products expose HTTP APIs rather than the more common gRPC APIs.
+This package is designed to provide a common client to consume HTTP APIs, minimizing overhead and reducing code duplication.

 Background